No Matter What (Badfinger song)

-"No Matter What" is a song originally recorded by Badfinger for their album No Dice in 1970, written and sung by Pete Ham and produced by Mal Evans.
+"No Matter What" is a song originally recorded by British rock band Badfinger for their album No Dice in 1970, written and sung by Pete Ham and produced by Mal Evans.

 Recording

 As a demo, "No Matter What" was originally recorded at a slower tempo by Ham on acoustic guitar (as heard on the posthumous Ham solo CD 7 Park Avenue).
 A group demo version, played at the same tempo as Ham's acoustic demo, was recorded by Badfinger on 18 April 1970 with Mal Evans producing.
-The song was recorded again in a rockier fashion, at a faster tempo, by the band in May 1970 at Abbey Road Studios, and it was this version that appeared on the album and single.
+The song was recorded again in a rockier fashion, at a faster tempo, by the band in May 1970 at EMI Studios, and it was this version that appeared on the album and single.

+Guitarist Joey Molland explained the development of the song, particularly the slide guitar solo at the conclusion:

+We just kind of arranged it in studio.
+Pete [Ham] had the song, and it was a good one.
+We just worked it out in a studio.
+Mal Evans was the producer and Geoff Emerick engineered.
+I think we took about an hour or two hours to do the record.
+We worked out those little guitar lines, and then the harmonies.
+I originally had a different guitar solo, one that kind of slurred the strings.
+But we were at Abbey Road mixing the song, and there was a lap steel.
+I got that out and started playing along with the backing track.
+Everybody said: "Why don’t we put that on there?"
+That’s how it became a slide guitar solo.

 Although the song and recording was a favourite of Badfinger's shortly after it was completed, the hierarchy at Apple Records reportedly was not inclined to release it in any format.
 It was not until Al Steckler, the American director of Apple in New York, heard the tape in August 1970 and considered it a strong entry by the band, that it was remixed by engineer/producer Geoff Emerick and slotted for the upcoming LP and as a single release.